hchautran/hchautran.github.io/content/notes/tiled_matmul.md

 > - Each tile is loaded once and reused for 16×16 = 256 computations
 > - Total loads: (M×K + K×N) / 16 elements
 > - **16x reduction** in memory traffic!

+> [!example]- Memory Access Analysis
+>
+> Assume that the following matrix size specifications are passed to your tiled matrix multiplication kernel in MP3:
+> numARows=55
+> numAColumns=48
+> numBRows=48
+> numBColumns=43
+> numCRows=55
+> numCColumns=43
+> Remember that the matrices contain floats.
+>
+> Also assume that you are using
+>  $16\times 16$ tiles.
+>
+>> [!example]- How many Bytes are read from global memory by the kernel?
+>> Answer: 64704
+>>
+>> [!example]- How many Bytes are written to global memory by the kernel?
+>> Answer:  9460
+>>

+> [!example]- Tiled Matrix Multiplication Computation Use
+>
+> Assume that the following matrix size specifications are passed to your tiled matrix multiplication kernel in MP3:
+> numARows=142
+> numAColumns=110
+> numBRows=110
+> numBColumns=146
+> numCRows=142
+> numCColumns=146
+> Remember that the matrices contain floats.
+>
+> Also assume that you are using
+> $32\times 32$ tiles.
+>
+> Recall that floating-point arithmetic operations include mathematical operations such as addition and multiplication.
+>
+>> [!example]-  Consider a matrix multiplication implementation where only threads responsible for an element in the output matrix C are required to perform floating-point operations.
+How many floating-point operations are executed in this implementation with respect to the parameters above?
+>> solution: 4561040
+>>
+>> [!example]-  Now consider an implementation where all threads launched perform floating-point operations.
+How many floating-point operations are executed now?
+>> solution: 6553600

 ### Thread Block Configuration